HAPIprotocol/hapi-core-solana/README.md

 # HAPI Core Solana

+**WARNING**: This is a deprecated version of HAPI Core contract.
+Please go to https://github.com/HAPIprotocol/hapi-core to see the current one.

 HAPI Core Solana is the core part of [HAPI Protocol](https://hapi.one/).
 It is responsible for key data storage and protocol governance.

 # Components